AntonIT99/Flans-Mod-NPC-Vehicles/README.md

 to the program arguments in the run configuration.
 To get more mixin debug output add ```-Dmixin.debug.export=true``` to the VM arguments.

+The EntityClassGenerator.py allows generating automatically java classes for Entities for each flan's config txt file located in the subfolders "vehicles" and "planes" of the current directory: the generated java files are put into subfolders named after the used model namespace (for example w44 for warfare 44).
+Also, entries (to copy to the actual source code) are generated in ClientProxy.txt and EntityRegistry.txt

 ### Modified classes (Mixins) in CustomNPC+

 package noppes.npcs: